civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Please report any problems, bugs, crashes, etc. in the following threads: http://apolyton.net/forums/showthread.php?s=&threadid=147969

+Latest Source Code files at: http://ctp2.darkdust.net/

 Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt

 Changelog:
+2006-05-13
+Added: AICityDefenderBonus to difficulty database, it adds population size to city defense.
+Added: NeedsFeatToBuild to Units, Buildings, and Wonders.
+Needs more testing.
+Added: CivilisationOnly to Units, Buildings, and Wonders.
+Added: NeedsCityGoodAnyCity to Advances.
+Now you can specify that you have to have a good somewhere to research.
+Added: AddsASlave to goods.
+Now if you are collecting a good with this flag it wil add a slave to your city.
+Added: OnePerCiv to Wonders.
+But still needs work.

 2006-05-03
 Added: UpgradeTo flag now implemented.
 With enough gold you can upgrade units by sleeping them in your city
+Added: flags for the difficulty dependent AI gold deficit (NoAIGoldDeficit) and units over production cheats (NoAIProductionDeficit).

 2006-04-29
 Added: TargetsCivilians where a unit that bombs a city hits civilians not units.